 There are two juicing screens in the box.
 This lets you choose the pulp level in each glass of juice.
 We like the finer screen for greens and wheatgrass.
 The other screen is a better bet for juicing soft fruits like citrus or tomato.
 Having control over pulp is also great if you’re juicing for other people.
 We all have our one pulp preference, and it’s nice to have a juicer that’ll work for everybody.

 The Green Star is a very versatile kitchen appliance.
-It comes loaded with all the attachments you’ll need to use it as a grinder, homogenizer, and a food processor.
-You can make nut butter, milks, pastes, and sauces.
+It comes loaded with all the attachments you’ll need to use it as a grinder, homogenizer, and food processor.
+You can make nut butter, milk, pastes, and sauces.
 With so much versatility right out of the box, the Green Star provides great value for money.
 It’s a good buy for wheatgrass drinkers who make lots of other homemade food.

 There’s a handle built right into the casing.
 This is helpful for lifting the Green Star around for storage.

 The Green Star is built to last for years of daily use.
 The augers and the drive shafts are built from stainless steel.
 The juicing screens are stainless steel, as well.
 All of the casing is made from heavy, food-grade plastic.
 We also like the smart design features which help keep the juicer safe as time goes on.
 The pressure adjustment knob protects the motor from strain, and the nylon safety buffers keep the augers from coming together and damaging the whole juicer.

 The whole thing is covered by a very impressive 12-year warranty as far as we know, Before making the purchase make sure you check the product and warranty details.

 The Green Star isn’t as convenient to use for a quick shot of wheatgrass.
 It takes longer to set up and to clean than either of the handheld models.